 Add the chicken strips and arrange the vegetables as you would like,

 Add ketchup and fold the filling into the wrap

 Repeat the process till you have exhausted the wraps and fillings

 Place a frying pan on a medium heat, add a tiny bit of oil (this is optional) place the shawarma on the pan and heat both sides for about 2 minutes each.
 Repeat this process till all the shawarma’s are exhausted.

 Serve the shawarma hot with any chilled drink of choice

 - if you don’t have an oven, simply cut the chicken into strips after searing and fry in 1tbsp of oil till well done, this should take between 5 and 10 minutes.

 - You don’t have to use all the spices listed, you can always improvise, remember it is your kitchen, be the king or queen of it.

 - This method/process also works with beef as well.

-Don’t forget to take a picture and tag my active kitchen on social media if you make any recipe from the blog and I also love reading from you all, leave a comment or send me an email.
-If you are yet to subscribe to the blog, kindly do so and you won’t miss any new post from us again.
+Don’t forget to take a picture and tag my active kitchen on Instagram.
+I also love reading from you, leave a comment if you tried this recipe.
+If you are yet to subscribe to the blog, kindly do so and you won’t miss any new post from me again.
 Until next time, be true to yourself